Soju: Brands

 Jinro is the largest manufacturer of soju, accounting for half of all white spirits sold in South Korea.
 Soju accounts for 97% of the category.
 Global sales in 2013 were 750 million bottles.
-The most popular variety of soju is currently Chamisul (참이슬 - literally meaning "real dew"), a quadruple-filtered soju produced by Jinro, but recently Cheoeum-Cheoreom (처음처럼, lit. "like the first time") of Lotte Chilsung and Good Day of Muhak are increasing their market share.
+The most popular variety of soju is currently Chamisul (참이슬 - literally meaning "real dew"), a quadruple-filtered soju produced by Jinro, but recently Chum-Churum (처음처럼, lit. "like the first time") of Lotte Chilsung and Good Day of Muhak are increasing their market share.
 However, the popularity of brands varies by region.
 In Busan, Shiwon Soju (시원 소주-"refreshing soju") is the local and most popular brand.
 Yipseju (잎새주 - "Leaf Soju"/"Maple Soju") is popular in the South Jeolla Province region.
 The Daegu Metropolitan Area has its own soju manufacturer, Kumbokju, with the popular brand Cham.
 Further north in the same province, Andong Soju is one of Korea's few remaining traditionally distilled brands of soju.
 On the Special Self-Governing Province of Jeju Province, Hallasan Soju is the most common brand, being named after the island's main mountain Mt.
 Halla.
 Also, there is pureun-bam (푸른 밤/meaning: blue night) made by Jeju-soju.
 In South Gyeongsang Province and Ulsan, the most popular is Good Day, produced by Muhak in Changwon.
 However, as soon as one crosses the border from Ulsan north to Gyeongju in North Gyeongsang Province, it is almost impossible to buy White Soju, and the most popular brands are Chamisul and Cham.
 Since 2015, the new trends of soju include fruit soju and sparkling soju, which have become increasingly popular in Korea, especially for young people.
 Sae-ro, a sugar-free soju, is also popular among young people.